-Parents/carers are asked to notify the school office before 9.00am if their child is going to be absent from school.
-If a child is absent without a reason, parents/carers will be notified by text or telephone.
+Absence Parents/carers are asked to notify school before 8:50am if their child is going to be absent.
+If a child is absent without a reason, parent/carer will be notified by text or telephone.
 Alternatively, if a child is absent from school and we are unable to make contact with the parent/carer a home visit will be carried out to determine the whereabouts of the child.
-If we are unable to locate a child this will then become a police matter and the child will be reported as missing from school.
+If we are unable to locate a child this will then become a police matter.

 CUMBRIA COUNTY COUNCIL GUIDANCE